Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 * Infinties

-The aim here is simplicity when in calculation, and a stronger line of precision in forecast.
+The aim here is simplicity when in calculation, and a more precision in forecast.
 So whether your { UNIT_OF_ENERGY } be a ;

 * Product
 * Pixel or
 * Cell

-In order to obtain the first the differential, to enact Lambda.
-You will require two values.
-The calculation sheet will project both
+You will require two values in order to calculate both :

 * Amplitude
 * Direction

-The resonant cycle {'Base power ratio (^1.14)'} Can also be incorporated into all other toolsets provided
+The 'Base Power Ratio (^1.14).
+Can also be incorporated into other statistical toolsets provided :

-# Toolset {Boundary Momentum_Suquencer_In_Divsion}.
+# Boundary Momentum_Suquencer_In_Divsion : Unit_(Sequencing_Alternate_Divisional_Complex

 Deceptive in name, the toolset infers growth in division of an arbitrary SUM_VALUE_OF_ENERGY, between three equal ratio's.
 And will as long as {DECIMILISATION} remains intact, much like a plant continue to refresh.

 This becomes therefore an important cross referecing tool.
 When handling higher VALUES_OF_ENERGY , as this is often the area which becomes De-Decimalised.

+# Unit_(AC)_Deposition_within_Decimalisation